Note that all spoilers are unmarked!

-- Anti-Villain: They may be pirates, but they aren't monsters — their interest is money, not hurting people or causing destruction; that's just the side effect of piracy.
+- Anti-Villain: They may be pirates, but they aren't monsters.
+Their interest is making money, not deliberately hurting people or causing destruction; that's just the side effect of piracy.
 Any time there's serious danger going on, they have no problem working with Mega Man to try and stop it.

 - Badass Family: The three of them command a small arsenal of robots in all sorts of designs, and fielded an entire airship fleet before Mega Man shot it down.

 - Big Bad Wannabe: Managed to swing between this and Big Bad.
 The Bonnes are Mega Man's most persistent and recurring foes, and are the main antagonists of the first game.
 However, they're far less of a threat than the System units, and are often too ineffectual or comical to see as all that dangerous.